ksindi/managers-playbook/README.md

     1. Start with the people who it affects the most.
 1. Examples:
     1. [Carta's covid-19 layoff](https://medium.com/@henrysward/cartas-covid-19-layoff-cbb80e3e8a5d)

+## Standups

+I like to organize standups in the following format:

+#### Monday

+1. Before Meeting (on-call): Make a list of notable alerts from the items below
+2. Weekend highlights (popcorn style)
+3. Review notable monitoring info from above
+4. Review on-call tickets.
+5. Deploys: Any major/risky deployments the team should be aware of
+6. Priorities: What epics are people working on this week
+7. Review ticket board

+#### Wednesday

+1. Review PR Backlog and GitHub dependabot issues
+2. Review in progress tickets

+#### Thursday

+#### Friday

+1. Small popcorn retro where everyone talks about highlights and lowlights.
+What went well?
+What didn't go well?Could we do anything to make this better (If so, add tickets!)?

 ## Becoming a Director/VP